apache/beam/learning/prompts/documentation-lookup/09_basic_triggers.md

 Prompt:
 What are Triggers in Apache Beam?
 Response:
 Beam uses triggers to determine when to emit the aggregated results of each [window](https://beam.apache.org/documentation/programming-guide/#windowing) (referred to as a pane)

-Triggers provide two additional capabilities compared to [outputting at the end of a window](https://beam.apache.org/documentation/programming-guide/#default-trigger): allow early results to be output before the end of the window or allow late data to be handled after the end of the window
+Triggers provide two additional capabilities compared to [outputting at the end of a window](https://beam.apache.org/documentation/programming-guide/#default-trigger), allowing early results to be output before the end of the window or allowing late data to be handled after the end of the window.

-This allows you to control the flow of your data and balance between completenes, latency and cost.
+This allows you to control the flow of your data and balance between completeness, latency, and cost.

 You set the triggers for a PCollection by setting the `trigger` parameter of the WindowInto transform.